Frosty's HVAC

 What's the most important HVAC maintenance task for Texas homes?

-Changing the air filter.
-A clogged filter is the #1 cause of preventable AC breakdowns in DFW.
-It restricts airflow, freezes evaporator coils, strains blower motors, and increases energy bills.
-Check it every 30 days in summer.
+Changing the air filter on the manufacturer's recommended cadence (every 30-60 days in DFW summer).
+A clogged filter is the #1 cause of preventable AC breakdowns in DFW — it restricts airflow, freezes the evaporator coil, strains the blower motor, increases energy bills, and shortens equipment life.
+Set a calendar reminder for the first of every other month.

 When should I schedule my spring AC tune-up in DFW?

-March through early April is ideal — before the first 90°F day (typically late April in DFW) and before HVAC companies get slammed with summer emergency calls.
-Book early for the best availability.
+March through early April is the ideal window — before the first 90°F day (typically late April in DFW) and before HVAC companies get slammed with summer emergency calls.
+Booking in March means 1-3 day turnaround.
+Booking in June means 1-3 week waits.
+Book early for the best availability and the best chance of catching issues before they fail.

 Do I need to maintain my furnace in Texas?

 Yes.
-Even though DFW winters are mild, your furnace runs during freeze events (30-40°F, sometimes below 20°F).
-A fall inspection ($150, Member: $127.50) checks the heat exchanger for cracks, tests safety controls, and verifies gas connections.
-After February 2021, reliable heating matters.
+Even though DFW winters are mild, your furnace runs during freeze events (30-40°F average lows, single-digit outliers like Winter Storm Uri in February 2021).
+A fall inspection ($150 per system, $127.50 for Frosty Club members) checks the heat exchanger for cracks, tests safety controls, verifies gas connections, and exercises wear parts like the igniter and flame sensor.

 OJ